Why is this App called Stamping?

-The stamps for the 44 sounds offer children a unique opportunity to begin creative writing as soon as they have learned all 44 sounds.
-Writing with the stamps permits children see reading and writing as interchangeable processes.
+The stamps offer children a unique opportunity to begin creative writing as soon as they have learned all 44 sounds.
+Writing with the stamps permits children to see reading and writing as interchangeable processes.
 A child who sees and can say "ear" is a beginning reader.
-A child who hears "ear" said, and can stamp outis a beginning writer.
+A child who hears "ear" said and can stamp out is a beginning writer.
 A child who can think "ear'' and translate this mind's thought into has mastered the basic understanding necessary to read and to write.

 The child’s first efforts may not be readable by anybody but the child doing the writing.
 The words may be missing sounds, or include extra sounds, or the wrong sounds, or have the sounds in the wrong order.
 None of this is important.
 What is important is that the child is free to write anything he or she wishes, how ever well or poorly the child may perform this writing at the start.